Energy Efficiency Audits & Contracting in Coastal Maine

 A Paris Le Cordon Bleu trained chef, Richard uses his prior career in fine cuisine and food service management to exceed customer expectations with exacting preparations and attention to customer service (insulating homes now, instead of people!).
 Richard is passionate about educating homeowners on energy efficiency and takes an active role in ongoing education and mentoring of the Evergreen staff.
 He is energized by his team's innovation, as they constantly seek to maximize both home energy efficiency and a positive homeowner experience.
 Richard enjoys spending time with his wife and Evergreen co-owner Sammy, and three children, Cecile, Levi, and Joshua.
 He fills in the balance of his time with organic gardening and playing accordion and concertina while singing sea shanties.

 Richard’s home: Richard’s 1880s Rockland home was the inspiration for Evergreen Home Performance.
 He knew the basement was wet, but when he discovered that the house was completely uninsulated and that carbon monoxide was leaking from the heating system, it was clear something had to be done.
 Richard signed up for a class, invested in some equipment, and Evergreen Home Performance was born.
-Five years later, the business is thriving and keeping Richard busy enough that his own house still needs work.
+Eight years later, the business is thriving and keeping Richard busy enough that his own house still needs work.

 Elise Brown joined the Evergreen Staff as Development Manager in 2009.
 She became a partner in the business in January 2011, delighted to have finally found a business that shared her commitment to customer satisfaction, employee well being, and environmental stewardship.